 School Direct PGCE

-Highdown School and Sixth Form Centre is currently a partner school with the Wokingham Federation for School Direct places for the 2020/21 cohort.
+Highdown School and Sixth Form Centre has been an associate partner school with the Wokingham Federation for School Direct places for a number of years.
 Places are available in the following subject areas: English, Mathematics, Science, Modern Foreign Languages, Design and Technology, History, Geography, Art, Religious Studies and Physical Education.
 Use this link to obtain the latest places available http://wokinghamfederation.co.uk/school-direct/.

-We have much experience of initial teacher training and work closely with Reading University and other University providers such as Oxford, London Institute of Education and Brighton.
+We have much experience of initial teacher training and work closely with Reading University and other University providers such as Oxford, London Institute of Education, Portsmouth, and Brighton.
 We are committed to working with and supporting new teachers.

 - Check availability of School Direct places through UCAS, Wokingham Federation (JBushell@bulmershe.wokingham.sch.uk) or University of Reading.